Mauricio Dubon Player Props: Astros vs. Guardians

 Mauricio Dubon At The Plate

-- Among qualifying hitters in MLB action, his batting average ranks 10th, his on-base percentage ranks 80th, and he is 102nd in the league in slugging.
+- Among the qualified hitters in MLB, his batting average ranks 12th, his on-base percentage ranks 84th, and he is 99th in the league in slugging.

-- Dubon will look to extend his five-game hitting streak.
-He's batting .409 with one homer during his last outings.
+- Dubon enters this game on a six-game hitting streak.
+Over the course of his last outings, he's hitting .360 with one homer.

-- Dubon has reached base via a hit in 37 games this year (of 48 played), and had multiple hits in 16 of those games.
+- In 77.6% of his 49 games this season, Dubon has picked up at least one hit.
+He's also had 17 multi-hit games.

-- In 48 games played this season, he has homered in just two of them.
+- In 49 games played this year, he has homered in only two of them.

-- In 10 games this year, Dubon has picked up an RBI, with more than one RBI once.
+- In 11 games this year (22.4%), Dubon has picked up an RBI, including two games with multiple runs batted in.

-- In 26 of 48 games this year, he has scored, and seven of those games included multiple runs.
+- He has scored in 27 games this season, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.